JohnStar128/more_jockeys/README.md

 - Run /reload (or reload your world/server)

-The datapack will automatically install all the necessary scoreboards, functions and entities that make the datapack run.
+The datapack will automatically install all the necessary scoreboards and functions that make the datapack run.

 ## Uninstalling The Datapack